-- Colostrum from sheep or goats in classical scrapie affected countries and bovine colostrum from undetermined BSE risk countries may not be used in the production of veterinary vaccines and therapeutics for use in naturally or experimentally TSE susceptible species (Appendix 2, List 4). - Bovine colostrum from controlled BSE risk countries and colostrum from other TSE naturally susceptible species (Appendix 2, List 1) from affected countries may only be used in the production of veterinary vaccines and therapeutics if they are either: - o destined for use in species not susceptible to TSEs (Appendix 2, List 3), or - assessed on a case-by-case basis as acceptable after taking into consideration country and/or herd of origin factors, manufacturing process, potential for crosscontamination, target species, method of administration etc.
+- Colostrum from sheep or goats in classical scrapie affected countries and bovine colostrum from undetermined BSE risk countries may not be used in the production of veterinary vaccines and therapeutics for use in naturally or experimentally TSE susceptible species (Appendix 2, List 4). - Bovine colostrum from controlled BSE risk countries and colostrum from other TSE naturally susceptible species (Appendix 2, List 1) from affected countries may only be used in the production of veterinary vaccines and therapeutics if they are either: - destined for use in species not susceptible to TSEs (Appendix 2, List 3), or - assessed on a case-by-case basis as acceptable after taking into consideration country and/or herd of origin factors, manufacturing process, potential for crosscontamination, target species, method of administration etc.

-5.5 Gelatin and collagen
+5.5 Gelatine and collagen

-Gelatin and collagen are manufactured predominantly from porcine or bovine tissues such as skin/hide and bone.
-For bovine bone-derived gelatin, the Note for guidance (EMEA/410/01 Rev. 3) identifies parameters that contribute to minimising potential prion contamination (European Medicines Agency 2011).
+Gelatine and collagen are manufactured predominantly from porcine or bovine tissues such as skin/hide and bone.
+For bovine bone-derived gelatine, the Note for guidance (EMEA/410/01 Rev. 3) identifies parameters that contribute to minimising potential prion contamination (European Medicines Agency 2011).
 These are:

-- the geographical origin of the animal derived material - exclusion of skull and spinal cord - exclusion of vertebrae, especially depending on the BSE status of the country of origin - gelatin should be manufactured according to the methods outlined in the European Commission Scientific Steering Committee report (Scientific Steering Committee 2003) - monitoring production process, batch delineation and cleaning between batches in accordance with ISO 9000 - procedures should be in place to ensure traceability and to audit suppliers of raw materials.
+- the geographical origin of the animal derived material - exclusion of skull and spinal cord - exclusion of vertebrae, especially depending on the BSE status of the country of origin - gelatine should be manufactured according to the methods outlined in the European Commission Scientific Steering Committee report (Scientific Steering Committee 2003) - monitoring production process, batch delineation and cleaning between batches in accordance with ISO 9000 - procedures should be in place to ensure traceability and to audit suppliers of raw materials.

-Due to the large number of products containing gelatin as an excipient or in a coating device, and the long shelf-life of gelatin, any recall could have serious consequences for supply of essential products.
+Due to the large number of products containing gelatine as an excipient or in a coating device, and the long shelf-life of gelatine, any recall could have serious consequences for supply of essential products.

-Where possible, the raw material should be sourced from animals from negligible BSE risk countries.
-DAFF recognises that the import and/or use of gelatin for both veterinary and human therapeutic products are often closely aligned.
-It is therefore desirable that the requirements for veterinary use be consistent with those for human therapeutics as well as with the 2011 OIE Code (Article 11.5.15).
-These requirements will also take account of other TSEs.
+Where possible, raw material, other than hides and skins, used in the production of gelatine and collagen should be sourced from animals not naturally susceptible to TSEs or from countries of negligible TSE risk relevant to the species of origin.
+DAFF recognises that the import and/or use of gelatine for both veterinary and human therapeutic products are often closely aligned.
+It is therefore desirable that the requirements for veterinary use be consistent with the OIE Code as well as those for human therapeutics (i.e. TGA and EMA requirements).
+Where there is some variation between OIE, EMA and TGA requirements, the requirements of this document will endeavor to apply the most appropriate relevant to risk mitigation and practical considerations.
+These requirements will also take account of other TSEs of concern.